Do you ever stare at a blank editor, fingers hovering over the keyboard, wondering why a piece of code that should work just won’t?

 Turns out the culprit is often something as simple—and as powerful—as the way you write a def.

 That little keyword is the gateway to reusable logic, clean design, and, honestly, less frustration.
-And if you’ve ever felt stuck because you didn’t know how to structure a function, you’re not alone.
+If you’ve ever felt stuck because you didn’t know how to structure a function, you’re not alone.
 Let’s dig into what a def really is, why it matters, and how to wield it like a pro.

 What Is a def in Python